ramimK0bir/Face-swap-from-video/README.md

 ## 👋 Instructions

-      --fps must be smaller or equal to target video fps Use Colab.
+      --fps must be less than or equal to the target video’s FPS.
+      Use Colab.
 [Google Colab](https://colab.research.google.com)